SSWConsulting/SSW.Rules.Content/rules/data-lake/rule.md

 ![Figure: Microsoft Fabric combines all your analytics platforms into one source of truth](MicrosoftFabric.jpg)

-See the second video on [Microsoft's blogpost](https://azure.microsoft.com/en-us/blog/introducing-microsoft-fabric-data-analytics-for-the-era-of-ai/) for more details
+See the second video on [Microsoft's blogpost](https://azure.microsoft.com/en-us/blog/introducing-microsoft-fabric-data-analytics-for-the-era-of-ai/) for more details.

 In conclusion, every company should have a data lake as a single source of truth, enhanced by Microsoft Fabric.
 It not only solves the pain of managing data in silos but also improves efficiency, reduces costs, and leads to better, data-driven decisions.